Linear Optics#

 \[\begin{split}\begin{align} f\!\left[t\right] &= \int_{-\infty}^{\infty} F\!\left[\nu\right] e^{+i \left(2 \ \pi \ \nu \ t\right)} d\nu & F\!\left[\nu\right] &= \int_{-\infty}^{\infty} f\!\left[t\right] e^{-i \left(2 \ \pi \ \nu \ t\right)} dt \\ f\!\left[\mathbf{x}\right] &= \int_{-\infty}^{\infty} F\!\left[\mathbf{\tilde{\nu}}\right] e^{-i \left(2 \ \pi \ \mathbf{\tilde{\nu}} \cdot \mathbf{x}\right)} d\tilde{\nu}^3 & F\!\left[\mathbf{\tilde{\nu}}\right] &= \int_{-\infty}^{\infty} f\!\left[\mathbf{x}\right] e^{+i \left(2 \ \pi \ \mathbf{\tilde{\nu}} \cdot \mathbf{x}\right)} dx^3 \end{align}\end{split}\]

-For convenience and clearer typesetting when both \(\nu\) and \(\mathbf{\tilde{\nu}}\) are in the same set of equations, factors of \(2 \, \pi\) are combined with the Fourier domain quantities.
+For convenience and clearer typesetting when both \(\nu\) and \(\mathbf{\tilde{\nu}}\) are in the same set of equations, factors of \(2 \, \pi\) are typically combined with the Fourier domain quantities, defining the angular frequency and wavenumber.
 This is only a notational change:

 \[\begin{split}\begin{align} \text{Angular Frequency} &: \omega = 2 \pi \, \nu = 2 \pi / T \\ \text{Angular Wavenumber} &: \mathbf{k} = 2 \pi \, \mathbf{\tilde{\nu}} = 2 \pi / \lambda \end{align}\end{split}\]